-Grade of A Indicates the highest quality of work and is reserved for outstanding achievement.
+· • Grade of A Indicates the highest quality of work and is reserved for outstanding achievement.
 Grade of B Indicates definitely superior work done in a sustained and intelligent manner.
 Grade of C Indicates average university-level work satisfactorily performed.
 Grade of D Indicates the lowest passing grade.
 Grade of F Indicates a failing grade.
 Grade of CF Indicates a failing chapel grade Grade of P Indicates a passing grade.
 Grade of CP Indicates a passing chapel grade Grade of CR Indicates work attempted under the "Credit/No Credit" grading option and was completed at the C- level or better.
 Grade of NC Indicates work attempted under the "Credit/No Credit" grading option that was completed below the C- level.
 Grade of W Indicates a withdrawal from the class.
-Grade of UW Indicates an unofficial withdrawal from the class.
 Grade of I Indicates incomplete work.
 See Incomplete Work above.
 Grade of AU Indicates the course was audited and not taken for academic credit.
 Grade of SP Indicates satisfactory progress in an ongoing course.
 (Thesis, Project, Student Teaching)